mcuntz/mcplot/docs/html/_sources/full_example.rst

    :align: center
    :alt: Plot with 1 large panel

-And the latter with the `-w` command line option is:
+And the latter image with with the `-w` command line option is:

 .. image:: ../images/mcex_black_0002.png
    :width: 400 px